samirtahir91/github-app-operator/README.md

 Key features:
 - Uses a custom resource `GithubApp` in your destination namespace.
 - Reads `appId`, `installId` and either and `privateKeySecret` or `vaultPrivateKey` defined in a `GithubApp` resource and requests an access token from Github for the Github App.
-  - It stores the access token in a secret `github-app-access-token-{appId}`
+  - It stores the access token in a secret as per `accessTokenSecret`
 - For pulling a GitHub Apps private key, there are 2 options built-in:
   - Using a Kubernetes secret:
     - Use `privateKeySecret` - refers to an existing secret in the namespace which holds the base64 encoded PEM of the Github App's private key.